-Non-compliance of law under a genuine belief or without a guilty mind should not generally invoke penalties.
+Non-compliance of law under a genuine belief or without a guilty mind should not generally attract penalties.
 This view is by and large accepted by the Courts.
-For instance, in the case of Modi Spinning and Weaving Mills (16 STC 310) the Supreme Court held that "as the assessee bona fide thought that the lift purchased by them would be included in category (b) as well as category (c) of the certificate of registration and as neither the Assessing Officer nor the Appellate Assistant Commissioner had given any finding that the assessee did not or could not have entertained any bona fide doubt and therefore the offence committed, would not attract any penalties.
+For instance, in the case of Modi Spinning and Weaving Mills (16 STC 310) the Supreme Court held that "as the assessee bona fide thought that the lift purchased by them would be included in category (b) as well as category (c) of the certificate of registration and as neither the Assessing Officer nor the Appellate Assistant Commissioner had given any finding that the assessee did not or could not have entertained any bona fide doubt and therefore the offence committed, would not attract any penalty.

-There is a clear distinction between a representation, which is negligent, and one, which is fraudulent.
+There is a clear distinction between a representation, which is negligent and one, which is fraudulent.
 Normally a section requires that the representation must have been made falsely i.e., without any belief in its truth.
-A representation, however negligent is not necessarily fraudulent.
-Although establishment of mens rea is not a requirement but its absence is unmistakable and its existence cannot be presumed.
-Some reference to provisions such as section 7 and 8 of Indian Evidence Act may be examined along with definition of 'evidence', 'fact', 'facts in issue', 'proved', 'disproved', 'not proved', etc, may be perused to understand the extent any of the allegations stand proved in each case.
+A representation however negligent it may be, is not necessarily fraudulent.
+Although establishment of mens-rea is not a requirement but its absence is unmistakable and its existence cannot be presumed.
+Some provisions such as sections 7 and 8 of the Indian Evidence Act may be examined along with the definitions of 'evidence', 'fact',

+'facts in issue', 'proved', 'disproved', 'not proved', etc, to understand the extent of the allegations in each case.

-Finance Act, 1994 vide section 80, provided for waiver of penalties in cases where the assessee was able to prove that there was a reasonable cause of failure.
+The Finance Act, 1994 vide section 80, provided for waiver of penalties in cases where the assessee was able to prove that there was a reasonable cause for the failure.
 The same was deleted with effect from 14.05.2015.